-In 2012, Kensa Heat Pumps launched the world’s smallest and quietest ground source heat pump – the Shoebox.
+In 2012, Kensa Heat Pumps launched the world’s smallest ground source heat pump – the Shoebox.

 Ten years on, it has provided cheaper and more reliable heating for thousands of people facing fuel poverty, saved 197,400 tonnes of CO2 – the equivalent of burning 218,405,181 pounds of coal – and been recognised as key to enabling the mass adoption of ground source heat pumps.

 David Broom, Managing Director of Kensa Contracting, said: “The development of the Shoebox was pivotal in unlocking Kensa’s opportunity within the social housing and new build sectors.
 The product facilitated the creation of the Shared Ground Loop Array system architecture which is now accepted as one of the key solutions for the delivery of the mass scale deployment of renewable heat.”

 Here’s how the British manufactured miniature heat pump had the biggest impact on the UK’s renewable heating industry: